Sign up for alerts and newsletters (Image credit: Robert Jedicke, University of Hawaii Institute for Astronomy.)

 2008 - 2-3m (7-10 ft) diameter impactor

-For the first time ever, on 7 October 2008, an asteroid was discovered before it hit the Earth.
-This asteroid, called 2008 TC3, was discovered by Richard Kowalski of the Catalina Sky Survey and the full story is at the JPL NEO website.
-The asteroid is estimated to have been about 2-3m (7-10 ft) in diameter and the impact released about 1-2 kton of energy over a barren area in Sudan.
+On October 7, 2008, for the first time an asteroid was discovered before it hit the Earth.
+This asteroid, 2008 TC3, was discovered by Richard Kowalski of the Catalina Sky Survey and the full story is at the JPL NEO website.
+The asteroid is estimated at about 2-3 meters (7-10 ft) diameter and the impact released about 1-2kton of energy over a barren area in Sudan.

-It's an amazing story because of the hard work and quick wit of Kowalski and the Catalina Sky Survey, the way the Minor Planet Center coordinated hundreds of observations by amateurs and professionals over the next 20 hours, and the astounding accuracy with which the folks at JPL were able to predict the eventual impact.
-Within a few hours they knew where it would land within 100km and when it would land to within 20sec.
+It's an amazing story because of the hard work and quick wit of Kowalski and the Catalina Sky Survey, the way the Minor Planet Center coordinated hundredsof observations by amateurs and professionals over the next 20 hours, and the astounding accuracy with which scientists at JPL were able to predict the eventual impact.
+Within a few hours they knew where it would land within 100km and when it would land to within 20 seconds.
 Their final prediction was accurate to 1km and 1.5sec.
 A story in the New Scientist describes the expedition that recovered fragments of the meteorite.

-The fact that it occurred almost exactly one year before the Indonesian event described above means that the Earth was passing through the same position in space as when it was struck a year earlier.
-The timing coincidence may herald the beginning of a new annual meteor shower on 8 October.
-In the hope of discovering more asteroids that might strike the Earth on the same day some astronomers have tried looking back along the approach direction of 2008 TC3 but they didn't detect anything.
-ATLAS would do better at keeping an eye on that spot in the sky.
+That it occurred almost exactly one year before the Indonesian event described above means that the Earth was passing through the same position in space as when it was struck a year earlier.
+The timing coincidence may herald the beginning of a new annual meteor shower on October 8.
+In the hope of discovering more asteroids that might strike the Earth on the same day, astronomers tried looking back along the approach direction of 2008 TC3 but did not detect anything.
+ATLAS will be keeping an eye on that spot in the sky.

 Peru